kartikperisetla/kartikperisetla.github.io/_posts/2020-07-25-leveraging-passage-retrieval-generative-models-qna.markdown

 </p>
 <img width="900px" src="{{ site.baseurl }}/assets/img/blog/fusion_in_decoder.png"/>
 <p align="justify">
-As you can see in figure above, for a given question, Dense Passage Retrieval(DPR) retrieves say k pasages
+As you can see in figure above, for a given question, Dense Passage Retrieval(DPR) retrieves say k pasages; Each passage is passed through Transformer encoder (where question, passage title, passage text are prefixed and fed as shown in figure above).
+The resulting representation of each retrieved passage is concatenated and the resulting vector is used on decoding side for attention. i.e. Decoder will attend to this vector while decoding.
+This joint processing of passages in the decoder allows to better aggregate the evidence from multiple passages.
+Processing passages independently in the encoder allows to scale to large number of contexts, as it only performs self attention over one context at a time.
+Thus, the computation time is linear in number of passages.
 </p>

 {% if page.comments %}